-One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if she needs to.
-This is why potty training your pup is so, so important — for her health and your sanity!
+One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if they need to.
+This is why potty training your pup is so, so important — for their health and your sanity.

 Ideally, neither the crate nor the playpen is better than the other — they just have different purposes.
 A crate should be your dog’s designated space to relax and sleep (never a punishment), while a playpen keeps her secure in a smaller area of your home.

 Teaching your puppy how to tolerate, and hopefully enjoy, both a crate and a pen is sure to help you down the road.
-You’ll know your fur baby is safe and comfortable when using the playpen, and she’ll know she can go to the crate when she’s tired or needs a break.
+You’ll know your fur baby is safe and comfortable when using the playpen, and they’ll know they can go to the crate when they’re tired or need a break.
 Just as each room in a house has its purpose, so do crates and playpens.

 Although crates and playpens serve slightly different purposes, both are highly effective in raising an obedient, happy puppy.
-There are benefits and drawbacks to both cages and pens, and surely not all dogs will react perfectly to both — or even either!
+There are benefits and drawbacks to both cages and pens and surely not all dogs will react perfectly to both — or even either.
 Be patient with your puppy through this super-important time in development and learning.
-She’ll adapt as she becomes familiar with her enclosure, but you can always help her out with some TLC and a couple of treats.
+They’ll adapt as they become familiar with her enclosure, but you can always help her out with some TLC and a couple of treats.